mihailfox/proxmox-openapi/docs/architecture-low-level.md

   canonical download hints without duplicating placeholder sections.
 - `scripts/prepare-pages.mjs` verifies a Vite build exists, copies the OpenAPI bundle into `dist/openapi`, adds a `404.html` fallback, and mirrors the result into `var/pages/` for GitHub Pages deployment.
+The follow-up `lighthouse-performance` job depends on this deployment and commits audits to the `performance-reports` branch so performance regressions surface in git history.
 - `scripts/common.sh` provides logging helpers, devcontainer JSON parsing, and utilities used across shell scripts (e.g., `DEVCONTAINER_JSON` preprocessing).